wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 |-p|This maps the host (your computer) port 5432 to the container's port 5432.
 PostgreSQL, by default, listens for connections on TCP port 5432.|
 |-e|This sets an environment variable in the container.
 In this example, the administrator password is `p@ssw0rd42`.
 You can change this value to any password you desire.|
 |postgres|This final parameter tells Docker to use the postgres image.|

+> Note: If you restart your computer, may need to restart the Docker container.
+You can do that using the `docker start guitar-db` command.

 Install the PostgreSQL client module and type declarations using the following commands.